 The Department of Astronomy and the Center for Cosmology and Astroparticle Physics (CCAPP) sponsor a summer research program for Ohio State undergraduates.
 This program offers full-time, paid summer research positions in astrophysics with a faculty member of the Department of Astronomy and/or Physics.

-The program runs from May 14 to August 3 during Summer 2018.
-Successful applicants must be willing to work full time on research for 12 weeks during 2017, starting on May 14 (Note: participants should not have a part-time job or take classes during the 12 weeks of SURP).
-Participants must also commit to completion of an Undergraduate Thesis in Astronomy by enrolling in Astronomy 4999 during the following academic year.
+The program runs from May 8 to July 26 during Summer 2019.
+Successful applicants must be willing to work full time on research for 12 weeks during summer, starting on May 8 (Note: participants should not have a part-time job or take classes during the 12 weeks of SURP).
+Participants who are graduating in 2020 typically also commit to completion of an Undergraduate Thesis in Astronomy by enrolling in Astronomy 4999 during the following academic year.
 This is one of the requirements for graduation with Research Distinction (for non-Honors students) or with Honors Research Distinction (for Honors students).
 This achievement will be noted on a student's degree and permanent academic record.

 Who May Apply?

-The Summer Undergraduate Research Program is primarily intended for juniors interested in graduate study in astrophysics, although exceptional sophomores will also be considered.
+The Summer Undergraduate Research Program is primarily intended for sophomores or juniors interested in graduate study in astrophysics, or careers in science education or data-driven technical fields.
 Participants are typically astronomy and astrophysics majors, physics majors, or majors in other, closely-related fields who have, or will have, completed Astronomy 2291 and 2292 before they are to begin summer research.
 These courses provide essential background information for most research projects.
 An exception is engineering students interested in astronomical instrumentation, but who may not have completed any astronomy coursework.
 We encourage applications from engineering students interested in projects in our instrumentation group.